Atxada/personal-website/posts/create-simple-node-editor.md

         painter.drawPath(path_segment)
 ```

 From the code above, I colored the row inside the node body to make the input/output list more distinguishable (this is inspired by Maya node model).
-We calculate the row by using a for loop range to determine how much row we have in the node body, also notice inside range I'm using step of 2 so we will draw it for every other row.
+We calculate the row by using a for loop range to determine how many row we have in the node body, also notice inside the range I'm using 2 steps so we will draw it for every other row.

 ```py
         # paint outline element